davmac314/dinit/doc/linux/DINIT-AS-INIT.md

   interfaces
 - /dev/shm - tmpfs - used for shared memory
 - /dev/pts - devpts - pseudoterminal devices
-- /run - tmpfs - storage for program state; used by udev
+- /run - tmpfs - storage for program state (replacement for /var/run); used by udev and some other programs

 These filesystems (particularly /sys, /proc and /run) need to be mounted quite early as they will be used by early-boot processes.